AdityaMulgundkar/flutter_opencv/README.md

 ### Why not do a full binding?
 I am actually planning to write a full binding and publish it separately later on.
 I understand that this implementation is lackluster & a lot of functions still need to be added.
 If you really need something, make a feature request.

+### Why not use dart:ffi?
+I've read up a few bad things about performance benchmarking in ffi, [refer] (https://news.ycombinator.com/item?id=17219291).
+Due to lack of a better option & the simplicity of method channels, I chose not to go with dart:ffi.
+Maybe, in the future, someone would build the project on dart:ffi instead of Java/Swift bindings & make it work exactly like OpenCV does.
+If I ever get the time or resources, I'll start another project in the name of "opencv_advanced".

 ### Why not use the core OpenCV classes like Mat?
 Because I wanted to provide a simple interface - one that does not require the user to learn OpenCV or it's API.
 Instead, much of the way the library works is designed around Flutter/Dart, making it easier for Flutter users to pick it up.